danvk/boggle-paper/paper/paper.typ

 - The wordlist and geometry of the Boggle board are fully encoded in the tree.
 Once the tree is constructed, we no longer need to reference the Trie or the `NEIGHBORS` array.
 - Words correspond to `SumNode`s with points on them.
+A `SumNode` has zero or one words associated with it.
 - Individual words can be read off by descending the tree and tracking the letters used on each `ChoiceNode`.
 - `ChoiceNode`s for the same cell may appear multiple times in the tree.